toki0709/toki0709/README.md

 - 👋 Hi, I’m Toki Tazwar
-- 👀 I’m interested in webapp programming, data analysis, machine learning :p
+- 👀 I’m interested in software development, data engineering, machine learning and DevOps engineering.
-- 🌱 I’m currently learning machine learning models along with React.JS
+- 🌱 I have recently attended Bosch AI Talent Accelarator Program: Azure DevOps.
-- 📫 How to reach me .. send an email to tokitazwar71@gmail.com
+- 📫 How to reach me .. send an email to toki_tazwar@yahoo.com

 <!---
 toki0709/toki0709 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.